 Entry into most of these careers usually requires a higher degree, which may or may not include the study of Psychology, depending on the nature of the degree and the demands of the intended career.

-GCSE Grade 5 or above in English, in Science Biology desirable Grade 5 or above and Maths GCSE Grade 5 or above.
+GCSE Grade 5 or above in English Language, Maths GCSE Grade 5 or above, in Science Biology desirable Grade 5 or above.

-AQA Mrs E Kaddour, Mrs A Jan, Miss C McLaughlin
+AQA Mr. S Ben-Ali, Mrs E Kaddour, Mrs A Jan, Miss C McLaughlin

 SOCIOLOGY - A LEVEL